Tips for your Georgetown McDonough 2023–2024 Application Essays

 Optional Essay: Please provide any information you would like to add to your application that you have not otherwise included (300-350 words, approximately one page, double spaced).

 The optional essay is one that should always be used judiciously.
 If you feel your application conveys a complete, accurate picture of who you are as a strong McDonough candidate, then you’re likely best off not submitting this optional essay.
 There’s little to be gained from adding to the admissions committee’s workload by asking them to read another essay that doesn’t add anything crucial to your profile.

-However, if you do have an issue of some sort in your candidacy that could benefit from additional explanation (e.g., a difficult undergrad semester, a significant gap on your resume, not having your current supervisor as a recommender), then this is your chance to expound on and clarify it as necessary.
-Check out this article for Do’s and Don’ts of optional essays.
+However, if you do have an issue of some sort in your candidacy that could benefit from additional explanation (e.g., a difficult undergrad semester, a significant gap on your resume, not having your current supervisor as a recommender, etc.), then this is your chance to expound on and clarify it as necessary.
+Check out our article on .

 Re-Applicant Essay: Required for re-applicants.
 How have you strengthened your candidacy since your last application?
 We are particularly interested in hearing about how you have grown professionally and personally (300-350 words, approximately one page, double spaced).

 Remember, Georgetown University’s McDonough School of Business is all about collaboration.
 It is a place where lifelong relationships are built between classmates and between students and professors.
 Each student is there to help one another succeed.
-Your ability to show how you can do this in this essay might be the difference between being invited into this highly collaborative, service-committed, internationally focused community or not.
+Your ability to show how you can help do this in your essays might be the difference between being invited into this highly collaborative, service-committed, internationally focused community… or not.

 Applying to Georgetown McDonough?
 Learn how Stratus’ team approach can get you into one of your top choice schools.
 Start with a FREE Consultation with an Admissions Specialist.